MikeKenyon/Decks/docs/CodingStandards.md

 **CONSIDER** having returned values be read-only interfaces (IReadOnlyCollection<>, IEnumerable<>, etc.) whenever it's not inteded for the user to modify a collection.

-**CONSIDER** making all collections observable.
+**DO** making all collections and objects observable.
 This really helps when used in a rich-client UX.

+**CONSIDER** using the implementation from _Caliburn.Micro.Core_ to do this, they've handled some moderately complex threading issues that occur.

 ### General Naming ###